stfc/PSyclone/doc/developer_guide/working_practises.rst

       Index-id 0 of 'a(i,j)': i
       Index-id 1 of 'a(i,j)': j

-Output should only be included if it is reasonable short.
+Output should only be included if it is reasonably short.
 To avoid adding output to the manual, use the ``:hide:`` option of ``testoutput``::

   .. testoutput::